Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 Tulum downsides vs Cancun

-🔴 Tulum beach hotels are way more expensive than anywhere else on the Riviera Maya and Cancun (which is not on the Riviera Maya FYI)
+🔴 Tulum beach hotels are way more expensive than anywhere else on the Riviera Maya and Cancun, which is not on the Riviera Maya, FYI

-Cancun vs Tulum: which one is safer?
+Cancun vs Tulum: Which one is safer?

 When it comes to safety in Mexico, it’s difficult to tell which destination is safer.

-You can read more about safety in the below posts that will answer your question in a more detailed and comprehensive way.
+You can read more about safety in the posts below that will answer your question in a more detailed and comprehensive way.

 Is it safe to travel to Tulum?